Norwich 2-0 Cardiff: Emi Buendia and Todd Cantwell keep Canaries top at Christmas

 Norwich did pass up numerous opportunities to add to their two goals, while the closest Cardiff came was a Sean Morrison header moments before half-time, which was brilliantly kept out by Michael McGovern.

-The result puts Norwich six points clear of Bournemouth and nine ahead of Watford, who both play at 3pm, while Cardiff remain 10th on 29 points.
+The result puts Norwich five points clear of Bournemouth in second and seven ahead of Swansea in third, Cardiff remain 10th on 29 points.

 How the Canaries marked Farke's landmark in style